-As we head into fall and winter our short sleeved 1920s dresses may not be warm enough for a winter party.
+As we head into fall and winter, short-sleeved 1920s dresses may not be warm enough for a winter party.
 That and not all women like to expose bare arms any time of year!
-The solution in the 1920s is similar to today – wear a shawl, wrap or large scarf to cover up.
-The 1920s, especially for evening wear, were all about wearing elaborate beaded, fringed, hand painted scarves and evening shawls inspired by the styles of the Orient and Egyptian costume.
-Other styles like neck scarves, fur wraps, and caplets are also evening and day time alternatives.
+The solution in the 1920s is similar to today – wear a light coat, shawl, wrap, or large scarf to cover up.
+The 1920s, especially for evening wear, are well known for elaborate beaded, fringe, hand-painted scarves, opera coats and evening shawls inspired by the styles of the Orient and Egyptian costume.
+Other styles like neck scarves, fur wraps, and feather boas are also lovely accessories.

 1920s Evening Shawl

 Throughout the twenties, shawls were preferred over heavy coats.
 Spanish-style silk shawls with long macrame fringe featured painted or embroidered flowers.
 The giant squares touched the ankle in the back.
 When not being worn they were draped over the home grand piano and thus were renamed “piano shawls.”

 Popular colors were white, pink, peach, jade green, red and orange or black.
 They were so beautiful that they needed a plain dress to stand out.
 Jeanne Lanvin paired them with the Robes de Style gowns in contrasting colors.
 Many women wore them during the day and at home, too.
 The scarf could be made with kimono sleeves, turning it into a scarf-coat.
 These were light, elegant, and warm enough for spring (winter knit shawls were also sold for daywear).

 The Egyptian Assuit shawl made of exotic linen net, usually white, and decorated with tiny pieces of shiny metal in motifs was a fancier shawl.
 The 1920s versions were designed in geometric patterns inspired by the Art Deco movement.
 They did not feature fringed ends.